 Flexible Spending Accounts (FSAs) allow you to set aside pre-tax dollars for certain health/prescription drug, dental and vision expenses, as well as dependent care expenses for your dependents who meet the IRS qualifications of a tax dependent.
-CoreSource’s FSA Administrator (CoreFlex) provides easy access to your tax-free FSA dollars.
-The maximum you can contribute to a health care FSA is $1,325 for the short plan year 2019; the dependent care FSA maximum contribution is $2,500 per family.
-The elected contribution amount is equally deducted, on a pre-tax basis, over each pay period during the calendar year.
-Expenses may be incurred throughout the year and up until the end of the grace period (March 15 of the following calendar year) to be reimbursed from your contributed dollars; any remaining balance after the end of the grace period will be forfeited.
+Trustmark’s (formerly CoreSource) FSA Administrator (CoreFlex) provides easy access to your tax-free FSA dollars.
+The maximum you can contribute to a health care FSA is $2,750 for plan year July 1, 2019 – June 30, 2020; the dependent care FSA maximum contribution is $5,000 per family.
+The elected contribution amount is equally deducted, on a pre-tax basis, over each pay period.
+Expenses may be incurred throughout the year and up until the end of the grace period (September 15) to be reimbursed from your contributed dollars; any remaining balance after the end of the grace period will be forfeited.

 Note: You are not permitted to enroll in a Health Care FSA if you are enrolled in the LG Consumer Plan.

 The Health Care FSA allows you to use pre-tax dollars to pay for out-of-pocket expenses not covered through your insurance plans such as deductibles and co-pays.
-The limit for the short plan year 2019 is $1,325.
+The limit for plan year July 1, 2019 – June 30, 2020 $2,750.

 Examples of items eligible for reimbursement from a health care FSA include: